-Acupuncture is well known as an excellent stress reduction therapy.
-Its ability to raise endorphin levels and reduce adrenalin and cortisol levels allows the body and mind to relax immediately and learn a different way of being.
-Our patients frequently comment on how relaxed they feel after their treatments and that they don’t know how they would cope without that support.
+Acupuncture is well known for its ability to relax the patient and this has been demonstrated in an IVF setting.
+Its action in raising endorphin levels and reducing adrenalin and cortisol levels allows the body and mind to relax immediately and learn a different way of being.
+Our patients frequently comment on how relaxed they feel after their treatments.

 For those of you who are interested to know more about how stress affects fertility and how acupuncture and other methods can help relieve it please read on ……